TCC-SocialNetwork/social_framework/README.md

 ```console
 rails generate social_framework:views
 ```

-> This command will add all views to your app.

 > To add specific views you can use '-v' parameter and pass the views names, like this: